lpenz/andex/README.md

 # andex

-*andex* (Array iNDEX) is a single-file, zero-dependency rust crate that helps us create a strongly-typed, zero-cost, numerically bound array index and the corresponding array type with the provided size.
+*andex* (Array iNDEX) is a zero-dependency rust crate that helps us create strongly-typed, zero-cost, numerically bound array index and the corresponding array type with the provided size.
 The index is safe in the sense that an out-of-bounds value can't be created, and the array type can't be indexed by any other types.

 This is useful in scenarios where we have different arrays inside a `struct` and we want reference members without holding proper